vpidev/database-migrations-guide/LocalDevelopment.md

 This means we know our migration will run the `CREATE TABLE` and `CREATE PROCEDURE` before running the `ALTER PROCEDURE`.

 To run RoundhousE we need to run the `LOCAL.DBDeployment.bat` file located in the root of the folder.
-We can do this one of three ways.
+We can do this one of two ways.

 - Run from Windows Explorer
     1. Open the migration folder in Windows Explorer